awsdocs/aws-iot-docs/developerguide/binary-payloads.md

 # Working with binary payloads<a name="binary-payloads"></a>

-When the message payload should be handled as raw binary data, rather than a JSON object, use the \* operator to refer to it in a `SELECT` clause\.
-This works for non\-JSON payloads with some rule actions, such as the [S3 action](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html#s3-rule)\.
+If you send a raw binary payload, AWS IoT Core routes it downstream to an Amazon S3 bucket through an [S3 action](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html#s3-rule)\.
+The raw binary payload is then encoded as base64 and attached to JSON\.
+To handle your message payload as raw binary data \(rather than a JSON object\), you can use the \* operator to refer to it in a SELECT clause\.

 ## Binary payload examples<a name="binary-payloads-examples"></a>